RECAPEM

 RECAP

-• Two fundamental principles in initial evaluation of patients with tachyarrhythmias include determining hemodynamic stability and recognizing whether the arrhythmia is the cause of clinical presentation.
+• Two fundamental principles in the initial evaluation of patients with tachyarrhythmias include determining hemodynamic stability and recognizing whether the arrhythmia is the cause of clinical presentation.

-• AF with rapid ventricular response (in the range of 110-150) is often an innocent bystander especially in patients with chronic AF.
-In such patients one should investigate for other causes of instability such as blood loss, sepsis etc.
+• AF with rapid ventricular response (in the range of 110-150) is often an innocent bystander, especially in patients with chronic AF.
+In such patients, one should investigate for other causes of instability such as blood loss, sepsis etc.

-• Generally tachyarrhythmia in patients with hemodynamic instability calls for electrical cardioversion/defibrillation while patients who are stable can be treated by antiarrhythmic medications.
+• Generally, tachyarrhythmia in patients with hemodynamic instability calls for electrical cardioversion/defibrillation while patients who are stable can be treated by antiarrhythmic medications.

 • It is safest to assume regular WCT as VT until proven otherwise.